No Annual Fee Credit Cards

 While a no annual fee card saves you from paying an annual charge, be mindful of other potential fees.
 Watch out for charges like late payment fees, cash advance fees, or foreign transaction fees.
 These hidden costs can add up quickly and negate the benefit of not paying an annual fee.

-0% Purchase rate credit cards
+0% purchase rate credit cards

 For those who need to make a large purchase and spread the cost over time, a credit card with a 0% introductory purchase rate might be more beneficial than a no annual fee card.
 While these cards often have an annual fee, the interest-free period on purchases can help you avoid high interest charges while you pay off the balance over time.
 It’s a good option if you need flexibility in repayment.